johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 2
   final: true
   commentary: |
     Imagine Alan Menken had a gay-by with Pavarotti.
 Now imagine that whilst on a bad acid trip.
-That's what this is like.
+That’s what this is like.

 - country: "Norway"
   song: "Grab the Moment"